 Hero image: The 'DON'T LET IT GET YOU' neon installation when it was installed on the ground floor of Ngā Taonga Sound & Vision, facing Taranaki Street.

 Nell Williams is a born and bred Wellingtonian who joined the Ngā Taonga Communications Team in August 2014.
 Like lots of locals, she’d encountered the organisation’s Taranaki Street installation piece many times, and admired the emphatic proclamation of the phrase DON’T LET IT GET YOU, elegantly rendered in foot-high block capital neon letters.
 Quietly occupying pride of place in our biggest cafe window, the sign is constantly exposed to the usual melee of Cuba Quarter foot traffic, and the weekday rush-hour exodus from Wellington’s CBD to the Southern suburbs.
 DON’T LET IT GET YOU is easy to admire from afar, accepted as just one of the many quirky artistic markers on the city’s creative landscape.

 But once she started working at Ngā Taonga, she saw DON’T LET IT GET YOU every day and realised she’d never really given much thought to what the piece was getting at: what it meant, where it came from.
 And what the significance was for this organisation.
-Nell sat down with Diane Pivac, wealth of knowledge on all things relating to New Zealand’s moving image community and Ngā Taonga Sound & Vision’s Head of Audience, to find some answers and get the story behind the sign.
+Nell sat down with Diane Pivac, wealth of knowledge on all things relating to New Zealand’s moving image community and Ngā Taonga Sound & Vision’s Head of Audience, to get the story behind the sign.